Easter Sunday Worship: April 16, 2017

 Christ is Risen!
 Hallelujah!

 Paradise Valley United Methodist Church invites you to celebrate Easter on Sunday, April 16, 2017.
 A sunrise service in the outdoor amphitheater begins the day at 6 am.
 We’ll have a band, the youth choir, a daisy cross and communion.
-Bring a cushion or blanket to make the tiered steps of the outdoor space more comfortable, and dress for a cool morning.
+Bring a cushion or blanket to make the tiered steps of the outdoor space more comfortable, and dress in layers — it’s cool in the morning (usually), but warms up as the sun comes out.

 At 8, 9:30 and 11 am (please note the earlier time), we offer three traditional Easter worship services in the sanctuary, with a variety of instruments and voices to sing praises on this happy morning.
 The sanctuary will be filled with flowers — provided in honor and in memory of loved ones.
 Read more about the significance of the flowers and their colors below.

-Children’s Sunday School meets at 9:30 am, and the Childcare Center will be open for the two later services.
+Children’s Sunday School meets at 9:30 am, and the Childcare Center will be open for the 8, 9:30 and 11 am services.

 Boy Scout Troop 30 will serve a pancake breakfast from 7-9:30 am.
 Donations welcome.